jeddobson/tsvdro/README.md

 </pre>

 Already have TSV files and want to convert them?
-It's trivial--the script will create a header, convert your TSV data to a dictionary and wrap the whole thing up in JSON.
+It's trivial--the script will create a header, convert your TSV data to a dictionary, and wrap the whole thing up in JSON.

 <pre>
 >>> import tsvdro